Tuepker fitting in nicely with Washington Post 218

 Tuepker slammed a three-run homer in the opening inning to propel Washington to a 9-1 win over the Valmeyer Patriots on Friday night in the Washington/Elsberry Invitational at Ronsick Field.

-The championship game of the four-day showdown is set for 4:30 p.m. on Sunday in Washington.
+The championship game of the four-day showdown is set for 4:30 p.m.
+Sunday in Washington.

 Tuepker, a catcher, has fit in quite nicely on a team that is made up primarily of players from Washington and Borgia high schools.
 He is the only player from Wright City on the 18-man roster.